vseventer/eleventy-webpack-boilerplate/README.md

 The [PostCSS] configuration adds a number of plugins.
 Your stylesheets are linted with [stylelint], processed with [postcss-preset-env] (which includes [autoprefixer]) before being optimized with [PurgeCSS] (production only).

 ### `webpack.config.babel.js`
-The [Webpack] configuration defines how your assets are bundled together.
+The [webpack] configuration defines how your assets are bundled together.

 ## Content Management
 Content of your site lives in the `src/` directory by default.